dotnet/blazor-samples/8.0/BlazorWebAppOidcBff/README.md

 ## Configure the sample

-Configure the OIDC provider using the comments in the Program.cs file.
+Configure the OIDC provider using the comments in the Program.cs file and guidance in [Secure an ASP.NET Core Blazor Web App with OpenID Connect (OIDC)](https://learn.microsoft.com/aspnet/core/blazor/security/blazor-web-app-with-oidc?view=aspnetcore-8.0&pivots=with-bff-pattern).

 ## Run the sample